A Guide to Summer in Asheville

 photo: TIM ROBISON

 “The sweet azalea has a wonderful fragrance that smells like clove to me,” says Parker Andes, Biltmore’s director of horticulture, as we stroll the grounds to his favorite spot, the azalea garden.
-Andes oversees everything plant-related across 8,000 acres and in the orchid-filled conservatory, and his team collected water lilies for Monet & Friends—Life, Light & Color, Biltmore’s exhibition that ends in July.
+Andes oversees everything plant-related across 8,000 acres and in the orchid-filled conservatory, and his team collected water lilies for Monet & Friends—Life, Light & Color, Biltmore’s exhibition that ended in July 2022.
 I ask him about the “mountain camellia” of my youth, and he says conditions must be just right for it to flower—he thinks the nearby North Carolina Arboretum might grow it.

 Downtown, I stumble into La Bodega by Cúrate, an all-day Spanish café serving exquisite pastries (plus wines, tinned fish, lunch and dinner spreads, and a zippy gazpacho in a bottle to go).
 After downing cream-filled croissants and coffee, I walk to a few shops: East Fork pottery with its colorful modern earthenware; the dependable indie bookstore Malaprop’s; and the dusty and delightful Lexington Park Antiques, where I sift through shelves of cheerfully painted Blue Ridge–brand pottery and meet a fellow browser who says her mother was one of the artisans who worked for the Erwin, Tennessee, company that manufactured it during its 1940s heyday.